timo2009/admin/Version 3/x.1/readme.txt

 User language:
 German

+To use:
+Take a clear webspace and enter the files in 3.x into a folder you can call "admin", log with the initiate Logins in and all other folders and logic is automatically created...

+have fun

 !!!
 This Version is finish !!!